 Microprogramming Contest

 This is both a homework assignment and a contest.
-As a homework assignment it counts as three regular homework assignments!
+As a homework assignment it counts as 5 percent of the course grade.
 Thus it is the most important assignment.
 As a contest, a winner or winners will be named to try to honor those with the most creative and useful entries.
 The homework grade will be based primarily on correctness; the contest will be judged more on creativity and usefulness.
-There will be a small prize for the winner (probably awarded at the final exam).
+There will be a small prize for the winner.

 If you really want to you may add 2 instructions, but no more than that.
 Try to add an instruction that does something that the existing ones do not do, or uses a new addressing mode, or supports some high-level programming construct, etc. See below for some ideas.